-Kind Maximum Name Length Characters Allowed in Name Character Restrictions depot stream snapshot workspace reference tree 79 A-Z,a-z,0-9 + @ SPACE cannot begin with a digit or with "." user group 99 same as above must begin with a letter password 19 any none (caution: this means that special characters, such as BACKSPACE are valid password characters) pathname of slice (of a depot or replica) 255 name validation performed by the operating system applied by the operating system pathname of workspace pathname of reference tree 127 name validation performed by the operating system applied by the operating system segment (between slashes) of element pathname 255 name validation performed by the operating system applied by the operating system (Not to be confused with the "multi-segment" feature of AccuRev change packages.)
+Kind Maximum Name Length Characters Allowed in Name Character Restrictions depot stream snapshot workspace reference tree 79 A-Z,a-z,0-9 + @ SPACE can begin with a digit (provided there is at least one non-digit in the name), must not begin with a dot (.), and must not include either a slash (/) or a backslash. user group 99 same as above must begin with a letter password 19 any none (caution: this means that special characters, such as BACKSPACE are valid password characters) pathname of slice (of a depot or replica) 255 name validation performed by the operating system applied by the operating system pathname of workspace pathname of reference tree 127 name validation performed by the operating system applied by the operating system segment (between slashes) of element pathname 255 name validation performed by the operating system applied by the operating system (Not to be confused with the "multi-segment" feature of AccuRev change packages.)